Yelp/kotlin-android-workshop/README.md

-This repository hosts the coding excercises of a Kotlin Workshop for Android.
-Basic knowledge of both Android and Java are assumed for people going through this workshop.
-No prior knowledge of Kotlin is required - the linked workshop presentations, videos and workbook start from the very basic syntax in Kotlin and build from there.
+This repository hosts the coding exercises from a Kotlin Workshop for Android.
+Basic knowledge of both Android and Java is assumed for anyone participating in this workshop.
+No prior knowledge of Kotlin is required; the linked presentations, videos, and workbook start from very basic syntax in Kotlin and build from there.

-The linked presentations and videos are a recording of a live event held internally at Yelp on May 24th 2018 and may become or already be out of date.
-If we hold a new event we may update this repository and the recordings.
-Otherwise updates to this repo are rather unlikely.
+The linked presentations and videos are from a recording of a live event held internally at Yelp on May 24th, 2018, and may already be out of date.
+If a new event is held, this repository and its recordings may be updated.
+Otherwise, any updates are rather unlikely.

-## Format Of This Repository
+## Format of this Repository

 There are a total of 7 apps in this repository.
-If you follow along with the workshop you are supposed to start from the folder `app` and build your Android app by following the instructions in the video and the workbook.
-If you struggle to complete an excercise you can simply look in the folder with the corresponding number.
-For example `app4` contains the Android app that is the result of completing excercises 1-4.
-Another example of how to use this folder structure is if you are interested in completing only sessions 3 and 6, then you can start from `app2` for completing the excercises in session 3 and start from `app5` to complete the excercises of session 6.
+If you follow along with the workshop, you can start from the folder `app` and build your Android app by following the instructions in the video and workbook.
+If you struggle to complete an exercise, you can simply look in the folder with the corresponding number.
+For example, `app4` contains the Android app that is the result of completing exercises 1-4.
+Alternatively, if you’re interested in completing, for example, only sessions 3 and 6, you can start from `app2` to complete the exercises in session 3, and then start from `app5` to complete the exercises in session 6.

-## Format Of The Workshop
+## Format of the Workshop

-The workshop was intended as one whole day event.
+The workshop was intended as a one-day event.
 It was split into sessions of about 1 hour each.
-Each session was about 20 min presentation, 20 min live coding and 20 min antendee coding something relevant to what was presented.
-Presenters were available during the coding sessions to answer any questions and troubleshoot problems.
-By the end of the day we built a simple app to show a list of businesses using Yelp's public API.
+Each session roughly consisted of a 20-minute presentation, followed by a 20-minute live coding session, and finally, a 20-minute attendee coding session on a topic relevant to the presentation.
+Presenters were available during the coding sessions to answer questions or troubleshoot any issues.
+By the end of the day, we built a simple app that displayed a list of businesses using Yelp's public API.

-There is a [workbook][workbook] with everything covered.
-Here is a list of all the sessions and a brief summary of each session's topic.
+Here’s a [workbook][workbook] with more detailed information on the topic, and below is a list of all sessions and a brief summary of their content.

 ## Syllabus

-* Part 1 - Basic Syntax and Types - how to create classes, interfaces, functions.
+1. Basic Syntax and Types - how to create classes, interfaces, and functions.
 At the end you should be able to write a very simple Kotiln class ([presentation][prezi1], [video][video1])

-* Part 2 - Constructors and Control Flow - difference between statements and expressions, conditional statements and loops, jumps and qualifiers, primary and secondary constructors and the execution flow when constructing instances ([presentation][prezi2], [video][video2])
+2. Constructors and Control Flow - difference between statements and expressions, conditional statements and loops, jumps and qualifiers, primary and secondary constructors, and execution flow when constructing instances ([presentation][prezi2], [video][video2])

-* Part 3 - Functions - operators, inlining, a little bit about generics, named parameters, lambdas and closures, obtaining references to functions and passing them to other functions, higher-order functions ([presentation][prezi3], [video][video3])
+3. Functions - operators, inlining, a little bit about generics, named parameters, lambdas and closures, obtaining references to functions and passing them to other functions, and higher-order functions ([presentation][prezi3], [video][video3])

-* Part 4 - Properties and Nullability - java interop, synthetic properties, delegated properties, custom setters and getters, lateinit, ​nullable and non-null properties and optional invocation ([presentation][prezi4], [video][video4])
+4. Properties and Nullability - java interop, synthetic and delegated properties, custom setters and getters, lateinit, ​nullable and non-null properties, and optional invocation ([presentation][prezi4], [video][video4])

-* Part 5 - Useful Kotlin Standard Functions - use, let, apply, also, with, isEmpty, orEmpty and some more as well as how to use them and when to use them ([presentation][prezi5], [video][video5])
+5. Useful Kotlin Standard Functions - introduction to `use`, `let`, `apply`, `also`, `with`, `isEmpty`, `orEmpty`, and more, as well as how and when to use them ([presentation][prezi5], [video][video5])

-* Part 6 - Kotlin's Collections APIs - mapping, transforming, filtering, aggregating and associating anything you can iterate over like a boss! ([presentation][prezi6], [video][video6])
+6. Kotlin's Collections APIs - mapping, transforming, filtering, aggregating, and associating anything you can iterate over like a boss ([presentation][prezi6], [video][video6])

-* Part 7 - How to build DSLs - What are they useful for and how to build them ([presentation][prezi7], [video][video7])
+7. How to Build DSLs - what they’re useful for and how to build them ([presentation][prezi7], [video][video7])

-All presentations, videos and the workbook are shared as is in a publicly accessible Google Drive folder.
-If you'd rather download them and go over them at your own pace [here's a link to the folder][folder with materials].
+All presentations, videos, and the workbook are shared as is in a publicly accessible Google Drive folder.
+If you'd rather download them and go over them at your own pace, here’s a [link to the folder][folder with materials].

 ## License